joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/10/opinion/trump-maga-biden-democrat-republican.html?searchResultPosition=2

 **Charles III Proclaimed King at St. James’s Palace**\
-`King Charles III was officially proclaimed Britain’s new sovereign in a ceremony filled with pomp and process at St. James’s Palace.`\
+`King Charles III was officially proclaimed Britain’s new sovereign in a ceremony filled with pomp and procedure at St. James’s Palace.`\
 https://nytimes.com/video/world/europe/100000008527892/king-charles-proclamation.html?searchResultPosition=3

 **Linda Evangelista, the It bag and ‘Sex and the City.’**\